 At project conclusion a final report will be drawn up, and included in the Chairperson’s yearly reporting to the City Council, Mayor, CPACs, and public.

-The intent of these tasks is to increase the effectiveness of TRUE Commission special projects, and provide a framework for conducting concise, successful projects in the future, while providing ongoing documentation on these projects for use in public reporting, and the Commission’s mandate of public education.
+The intent of these tasks is to increase the effectiveness of TRUE Commission special projects and provide a framework for conducting concise, successful projects in the future while providing ongoing documentation on these projects for use in public reporting and the Commission’s mandate of public education.

 Chairperson’s Quarterly/Annual Report